mariahnorell/website/content/courses/hr_analytics/python/visualizations.md

 plot_name = sns.regplot(x = df_name.col1, y = df_name.col2)
 ```

-#### Scatter plots:

 You can include colors and markers into your plots by adding the following arguments:

 Color:
 color = “red” (after y-axis)
 Shape:
 marker = “*” (after y-axis)